LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaBodyParsers.md

 ## The `Http.RequestBody` API

-As we said above, all body parsers in the Java API will give you a `play.mvc.Http.RequestBody` value.
+As we just said all body parsers in the Java API will give you a `play.mvc.Http.RequestBody` value.
 From this body object you can retrieve the request body content in the most appropriate Java type.

-> **Note:** The `RequestBody` methods, such as `asText()` or `asJson()`, will return `null` if the parser used to compute this request body doesn't support this content type.
-For example in an action method annotated with `@BodyParser.Of(BodyParser.Json.class)`, calling `asXml()` on the generated body will return `null`.
+> **Note:** The `RequestBody` methods like `asText()` or `asJson()` will return null if the parser used to compute this request body doesn't support this content type.
+For example in an action method annotated with `@BodyParser.Of(BodyParser.Json.class)`, calling `asXml()` on the generated body will retun null.

-Some parsers can provide a most specific type than `Http.RequestBody` (i.e. a subclass of `Http.RequestBody`).
+Some parsers can provide a most specific type than `Http.RequestBody` (ie. a subclass of `Http.RequestBody`).
 You can automatically cast the request body into another type using the `as(...)` helper method:

 ```
 @BodyParser.Of(BodyLengthParser.class)
-public static Result index() {
+pulic static Result index() {
   BodyLength body = request().body().as(BodyLength.class);
   ok("Request body length: " + body.getLength());
 }